© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Field system 200m south east of Longley Cottage is a scheduled monument protected by Historic England under reference 1018080.
 View the official record →

-Field system 200m south east of Longley Cottage is a prehistoric or early medieval agricultural landscape feature located in Cheshire.
+Field system 200m south east of Longley Cottage is a scheduled ancient monument located in Cheshire, comprising evidence of medieval or post-medieval agricultural organisation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018080.

 Field system 200m south east of Longley Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018080.